Rigas Feraios: Early life

 Rigas Feraios was born in 1757 as Antonios Rigas Velestinlis into a wealthy family in the village of Velestino in the Sanjak of Tirhala, Ottoman Empire (modern Thessaly, Greece).
 His father's name is believed to have been originally Georgios Kyratzis or Kyriazis.
 He later was at some point nicknamed Pheraeos or Feraios, by scholars, after the nearby ancient Greek city of Pherae, but he does not seem ever to have used this name himself; he is also sometimes known as Konstantinos or Constantine Rhigas (Κωνσταντίνος Ρήγας).
 He is often described as being of Aromanian ancestry, with his native village of Velestino being predominantly Aromanian.
 Although his family usually overwintered in Velestino, it had its roots in Perivoli, another Aromanian-inhabited village.
 Rigas' grandfather Konstantinos Kyriazis or Kyratzis relocated with his family to Velestino which had been transformed into a Perivoli parish.
 Some historians state that Rigas was a Greek, as Leandros Vranoussis, who assumes that his Greek family was long-time residing in Velestino.

 According to his compatriot Christoforos Perraivos, Rigas was educated at the school of Ampelakia, Larissa.
-Perhaps Rigas took lower education there, because it is historically documented that Rigas was educated at the upper school "Ellinomouseion" in the village of Zagora on the mountain Pelion, where it still exists the old building of this school and it is widely known in the region as the "School of Riga".
-Later he became a teacher in the near to Zagora village of Kissos, and he fought the local Ottoman presence.
+Perhaps Rigas took lower education there, because it is historically documented that Rigas was educated at the upper school "Ellinomouseion" in the village of Zagora on the mountain Pelion, where the old building of this school still exists and is widely known in the region as the "School of Riga".
+Later he became a teacher in the village of Kissos, near to Zamora, and he fought the local Ottoman presence.
 At the age of twenty he killed an important Ottoman figure, and fled to the uplands of Mount Olympus, where he enlisted in a band of soldiers led by Spiros Zeras.